A power struggle breaks out at FC St. Gallen after the cup win

 There are still no answers to various questions.
 For example, it is not known what points of criticism the current Board of Directors under Chairman Hüppi has been accused of to force such a short-term change.

 The potential new members of the Board of Directors have not yet presented themselves and their plans to the public.
 For the time being, they could not be reached by the Keystone-SDA news agency for further information.
 FC St. Gallen stated on request that no inquiries would be answered due to "a currently urgent situation".
-They are working flat out to find a solution.
+They are working at full speed to find a solution.

 Government expresses concern